 While fans of the Xenoverse games are accustomed to a robust adventure game that focuses on story with over the top fighting sequences, Dragon Ball FighterZ has a different focus.
-We’ve already covered some of the initial details from the unveiling of the title, as well as the recent Future Trunks announcement, but this new game is more of a traditional fighting game that has a clear focus on the competitive fighting game community.
+We’ve already covered some of the initial details from the unveiling of the title, as well as the recent Future Trunks announcement, and details on how to play for anyone who wants to get a headstart on the beta, but this new game is more of a traditional fighting game that has a clear focus on the competitive fighting game community.
 That’s not to say there won’t be an elaborate story mode, but at the very least this should not be seen as the next step in Dragon Ball games, but rather as a different approach that will appeal to a different variety of Dragon Ball fans.

 Beta Dates and Times

 - September 17, 1:00pm - 4:00pm PDT

 Confirmed Beta Characters

 - Perfect Cell

 One of the biggest ways that Dragon Ball FighterZ differentiates itself from the combat featured in the Xenoverse games is that it offers 3 vs. 3 battles in a style closer to Marvel vs. Capcom.
 In Xenoverse you could pick multiple characters and switch between them on the fly while battling in large 3D environments.
 FighterZ takes a more traditional approach by offering 1-on-1 combat with two assist characters.

 If you’ve played the last two games in the Marvel vs. Capcom series, you already have a general idea of how this works.
 You select three characters, then head into battle.
 Your first character is the point character, while the other two take up assist roles.
 As you battle 1-on-1 against your opponent’s point character, you can call the other two characters to quickly move in and perform an attack.